 Older adults may be at greater risk for severe constipation.

-This medication must not be given by mouth to newborns.
+This medication must not be given by mouth to newborns, especially premature infants.
 Also, newborns with slow gut function must not use this drug.
-Newborns and children may be more sensitive to the side effects of this drug, especially severe constipation and intestinal problems.
+Caution is advised when using this medication rectally in newborns and children.
+They may be more sensitive to the side effects of this drug, especially severe constipation and intestinal problems.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.